nguyensjsu/cmpe281-avengers/XP Values/XP-Core-Value-Communication.md

 We also had a conference call to discuss the work in progress.All the work is going according to the plan and everything is being updated in the sprint burndown chart.

+WEEK#3 15/10 - 21/10

+Good communication within the team helped us to establish the base of the project on common terms.
+We decided the platforms and stated working on them discussing what each one had learnt and researched.

+We had a conference call on hangout to discuss what challenges we had in this week and what tasks we need to complete in order make progress on the work.
+Everyone pushed their tasks that were in development and ready to start.

+We started working on the specific modules and creating init functions, learning implementation of the NoSQL. communicating with the team helped builing a strng knowledge base in an effective manner.
+The team talks about all of their challenges and issues so that each can help out as much as possible.

+Evrything was updated correctly for the week and reflectd the same in Sprint Burndown Chart.